 We were driving past a major Walmart and several other chains about 5 minutes away, so we decided to go there and park the RV as close to the building as possible.
 It was already quite windy, but behind this wall we stood well out of the wind.
 We decided to sit out the tornado warning, which would last about 5 hours.

-Luckily it didn't come from a tornado, so after about 3-4 hours when the wind dropped again, we were able to look for a place to spend the night.
-We saw on the iOverlander app about half an hour from us, a nice spot on the water.
+It really raged in the hours that followed, but fortunately it was not a tornado.
+After about 3-4 hours when the wind died down again, we were able to look for a place to spend the night.
+We saw on the iOverlander app about half an hour from us, in a beautiful spot on the water Vienna Waterfront Park.
+Ultimately, this is the route we drove on the first day.

 Vienna Waterfront Park